AbdullahAXR/Competition-tracker/docs/phase1.md

 1. The user clicks on "view due competitions" button to view a list of competition that are due.

-## Mark a competition as complete

-1. The user clicks on the "edit competition" button.
-2. The user checks the "mark as completed" box

-### Alternative flow

-2. The user attempted to mark a competition that has not reached its due date
-    a) The system will refused to update the competition, and inform the user with a message

 # Use case diagram